cognusion/AllHandsOnDeck/README.md

     S3(s)

-You can specify an AWS S3 URL (e.g. s3://bucketname/some/file/some/where) and if you have an AWS access and secret key specified in the configs, a time-expiring (60 minute) URL will automagically be created.
+You can specify an AWS S3 URL (e.g. s3://bucketname/some/file/some/where) and if you have an AWS access and secret key specified in the misc configs, a time-expiring (60 minute) URL will automagically be created.

 ```bash
 SET %MYURL% S3(s3://mybucket/myfile.mov)